silverbulletmd/silverbullet/website/Install/Local.md

 There is no 32-bit version of Deno, and therefore we cannot offer a 32-bit version of SilverBullet either.
 Most people run 64-bit OSes these days, an exception may be Raspberry Pis.
 Recent (RPI 3 and later) can run 64-bit Linux as well, you may have to re-image, though.

 A few key things to note on the SilverBullet container:
-* The container binds to port `3000`, so be sure to export that, e.g. via `-p 3000:3000`
+* The container binds to port `3000`, so be sure to export that, e.g. via `-p 3000:3000` (note: the first `3000` is the external port)
 * The container uses whatever is volume-mapped to `/space` as the space root folder.
 You can connect a docker volume, or a host folder to this, e.g. `-v /home/myuser/space:/space`
-* SilverBullet runs under Linux user id (uid) `1000` and group id (gid) `1000` inside the container.
-Conveniently, in most Linux distros this is the UID of the first non-root user you create.
-However, make sure that the space folder you mount into the container is _owned by uid 1000_.
-You can ensure this using: `chown -R 1000:1000 /path/to/space/folder`.
+* SilverBullet will, conveniently, detect the UNIX owner (UID and GID) of the folder mapped into `/space` and run the server process with the same UID and GID so that permissions will just magically work.
+If you’d like to override this UID, set the `PUID` and `PGID` environment variables.

 To boot up the container: